magento/architecture/design-documents/testing/svc/improvements.md

 # Skipped DB compare checks

-There is a huge tech debt in a form of skipped tables and fields during DB compare check.
-The blacklists can be found here `tools/Magento/Tools/DatabaseCompare/etc/ce/config.php`
+1. There is a huge tech debt in a form of skipped tables and fields during DB compare check.
+The blacklists can be found here `tools/Magento/Tools/DatabaseCompare/etc/ce/config.php`.
+1. The tool should ignore the order of the fields during comparison since the order can change when module installation order changes.
+1. PHP errors are ignored, but must cause build failure.

 # Other backward incompatible changes